-$224M round raised by Ynsect to disrupt fish farming
+Ynsect’s $224M round to disrupt fish farming

-Ÿnsect, a startup building hitech vertical bug farms has raised $224M round ($139M in debt and $65M in equity).
-The startup is targeting the growing fish farming industry, which requires a lot of protein hailing mainly comes from… other fish.
-“Globally there’s about 44 million tons of fish feed per year that is fed to farmed fish” notes Ÿnsect investor Yves Sisteron. Ÿnsect hopes to change that by producing healthy and sustainable insect protein for fish and one day people.
-The capital will be invested in building the world’s largest insect farm in Amiens, France.
+Ynsect, a startup that builds vertical hitech bug farms, has closed a $224 million funding round ($139 million in debt and $65 million in equity).
+The startup is targeting the growing fish farming industry, which requires a lot of protein that comes mainly from… other fish.
+“Worldwide, there are about 44 million tons of fish feed per year fed to farmed fish,” notes Ÿnsect investor Yves Sisteron. Ÿnsect hopes to change that by producing healthy and sustainable insect protein for fish and, one day, humans.
+The capital will be invested in the construction of the world’s largest insect farm in Amiens, France.

-CCm Technologies gets royal attention
+CCm Technologies receives royal attention

 Sunstyle opens a factory in France

-MagicPallet raises €2.5M for its pallet exchange platform
+MagicPallet raises €2.5 million for its pallet exchange platform

-Sollum raises CAD 3.15M to support local fresh produce all year around
+Sollum raises CAD 3.15 million to support local fresh produce year-round